 - Scenario Planning broadens the structural perspective of an actor to think about the future (5).
 For example, an oil company may well be able to assess risks in their technical processes of oil exploration and extraction, but only through a more detailed scenario analysis they may be enabled to include economic, political and societal trends into their planning (2).

 - Scenario Planning differs from adjacent methodological approaches.
-While a scenario illustrates a possible state of the future, a vision (see Visioning & Backcasting revolve around a desirable state of the future without taking its likelihood into consideration.
-A prediction as the classical method of economic forecasting, describes likely states of the future as an extension of current developments, without the openness for change that is inherent to Scenario Planning.
+While a scenario illustrates a possible state of the future, a vision (see Visioning & Backcasting revolves around a desirable state of the future without taking its likelihood into consideration.
 Compared to Visioning, Scenario Planning might therefore be more useful for actual decision-making but might as well be too narrow to envision holistic systemic changes (6).
+Additionally, a prediction as the classical method of economic forecasting describes likely states of the future as an extension of current developments, without the openness for change that is inherent to Scenario Planning.

 Good scenarios should fulfill a range of characteristics (3, 5):

-- They should be relevant, i.e. of help for decision making and connected to the issue to be solved.
+- they should be relevant, i.e. of help for decision making and connected to the issue that is to be solved.

 - Scenario Planning is connected to various other methodological approaches.
 First, it is based on a System Thinking approach, recognizing the interconnectedness and causal interference of elements within a system.